docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-An Encoder object, providing access to Adobe Media Encoder (as used by Premiere Pro), through the Premiere Pro DOM.
+Provides access to Adobe Media Encoder (on the same system).

 **Type**